Ohio Layoffs — November 2022

 |---|---|---|---|---|

-The single largest action involved OhioHealth at its Columbus facility, reporting 314 affected workers.
+The biggest impact was at OhioHealth at its Columbus facility, reporting 314 affected workers.
 Crothall Healthcare followed with 93 workers.

 This is the third consecutive month of declining layoff activity.

-The data underscores a mixed picture for Ohio's labor market, with activity diverging between monthly and annual comparisons.
+This data points to a mixed picture for Ohio's labor market, with activity diverging between monthly and annual comparisons.
 The Healthcare sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Ohio.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Ohio WARN notices, browse layoffs by state, or download the full dataset.